bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * name: ``'poly_draw'``
 * menu icon: |poly_draw_icon|

-The ``PolyDrawTool`` allows drawing, selecting, and deleting ``Patches`` and ``MultiLine`` glyphs on one or more renderers by editing the underlying ``ColumnDataSource`` data.
-Like other drawing tools, the renderers that are to be edited must be supplied explicitly as a list.
+The ``PolyDrawTool()`` allows you to draw, select, and delete ``Patches`` and ``MultiLine`` glyphs on one or more renderers by editing the underlying ``ColumnDataSource`` data.
+Like other drawing tools, you must pass the renderers to be edited as a list.

 The tool automatically modifies the columns on the data source corresponding to the ``xs`` and ``ys`` values of the glyph.
 Any